 And if your emergency credit card offers rewards, you’ll want to make sure those rewards won’t expire due to inactivity.
-For example, unredeemed Citi Double Cash rewards expire after 12 months with no purchases on your account.
+For example, unredeemed Citi Double Cash Card rewards expire after 12 months with no purchases on your account.
 Luckily, that’s not standard.

 Here are the best emergency credit cards:

-Capital One Venture: $95 annual fee. $5,000 minimum credit limit.10 miles per $1 spent at hotels.com/venture and 2 miles per $1 on all other purchases.
+Capital One Venture Rewards Credit Card: $95 annual fee. $5,000 minimum credit limit.
+100,000 miles for spending $20,000 within the first 12 months or 50,000 bonus miles for spending $3,000 in the first 3 months.
+2 miles per $1 on all purchases.
 Miles don’t expire as long as your account stays open.
 Good credit needed.